Finimpact

 • Credit cards: Credit cards are the most common source of small business lending, largely due to the fact they don’t require long business histories.

-• Asset-based financing: Asset-based lending uses your property as collateral for the loan.
+• Asset-based financing: Asset-based lending is a type of secured business loan that uses your property as collateral for the loan.
 The risk with this type of financing is the potential loss of the asset if you can’t make payments.

 • Personal loans for business: This type of loan is based on your personal credit score, not your business credit score or time in business.